-- Use good quality flat-based sources. cookware on all electric heat - Ensure pans have clean, dry bases before use. - Ensure pans match size of heating area. - Remember good quality pans necessary. only a low or medium heat is retain heat well, so generally - Place large preserving pans or hotplate on the place pans centrally

-- Place plastic vessels or utensils plates. fish kettles across two hot- - Use the hob as an area for storage
+- Use good quality flat-based sources. cookware on all electric heat - Ensure pans have clean, dry bases before use. - Ensure pans match size of heating area. - Remember good quality pans necessary. only a low or medium heat is retain heat well, so generally - Cook food directly on the hot- - Place plastic vessels or utensils fish kettles across two hotplates. - Use the hob as an area for storage

-- Use gauze, metal pan diffusers, asbestos mats and stands e.g. Wok stands - they can cause - Use utensils with skirts or rims e.g. buckets and some kettles overheating. - Use badly dented or distorted - Leave an element switched on when not cooking.
+- Use gauze, metal pan diffusers, asbestos mats and stands e.g. Wok stands - they can cause - Use utensils with skirts or rims e.g. buckets and some kettles. overheating. - Use badly dented or distorted - Leave an element switched on when not cooking. - Place large preserving pans or - on a hot hob.